 3.2 If two or more auxiliary engines are started electrically, at least two mutually independent batteries are to be provided.
-Where starter batteries for the main engine are fitted, the use of these batteries is acceptable.
+Where starter batteries for the main engine are fitted, the use of these batteries are not permitted.

 The capacity of the batteries must be sufficient for at least three start-up operations per engine.